 Dates: Around a dozen home games each month in the summer

-Location: AT&T Park in Downtown San Francisco
+Location: Oracle Park in Downtown San Francisco

 The San Francisco Giants play in one of the most beautiful parks in the country.
 When you see them, you will swear you have time traveled back to the 1920s.
 Being that it is so new, you will have all the best amenities including food, beer, and a special kid's area.

-There are numerous great restaurants outside the stadium and they are full of Giants' fans having a great time before the game starts.
+There are numerous great restaurants outside the stadium, and they are full of Giants' fans having a great time before the game starts.
 Being that this is San Francisco, and even though it is summer, it can get VERY cold when the fog rolls in.
 So, make sure to bundle up and wear layers in case it is warm during the day and then gets cold at night.